As mentioned in the 2019 Product Roadmap topic, this thread serves multiple purposes.

 - Auto Timer: switch should have a timer that shuts the switch off after a certain amount of time

-Easy Config: switch should be able to be configured via the light and fan dimmer buttons (by holding down both top / bottom for 5 seconds).
+Easy Config: switch should be able to be configured via the config/favorites button.

 - There should be infinite customization via parameters in the firmware, but also set customizations for HUB’s that do not allow parameter changes (ie: Wink)